zeek/zeek-docs/index.rst

   To help clarify which release you are using, the version numbering scheme for the two release branches is described in the `Release Cadence <https://github.com/zeek/zeek/wiki/Release-Cadence>`_ policy.

+  Documentation for older Zeek releases remains available for approximately one full major-version release cycle, i.e., about a year.
+You can browse recent versions via the fly-out menu in the bottom left, and find all available versions on the `RTD website <https://readthedocs.org/projects/zeek-docs/versions/>`_.